Ammar-Amjad/Adversarial-Attack-Defenses/README.md

 2. Runtime Adversarial Training
 3. Input Preprocessing (Filtering Techniques)

-## Contents
-- **certified_robustness.py**: Implementation of Certified Robustness via Randomized Smoothing.
-- **runtime_adversarial_training.py**: Implementation of Runtime Adversarial Training using FGSM.
-- **input_preprocessing.py**: Implementation of various Input Preprocessing or Filtering Techniques.
-- **model.py**: The CNN model used for the study, including training and testing scripts.
-- **evaluation.py**: Scripts for evaluating the performance of each defense technique.

 ## Results
 While all the defense strategies showed promise, there were trade-offs between model performance and robustness against adversarial examples.
 The most effective defense was found to be Median Filtering with a dual filter technique.
 Detailed experimental results and anlysis can be found in the [Report](https://github.com/Ammar-Amjad/Adversarial-Attack-Defenses/blob/main/Report.pdf).